 Republican senator Ted Cruz speaking to a conference of social conservatives.
 When this guy is considered a leading figure in your party, you're a long way from libertarianism.
 Photo via Flickr user Gage Skidmore

-Most articles on the subject first bring up Rand Paul – son of Ron, hater of drones and the NSA, would-be friend of Silicon Valley’s money, painfully awkward ambassador of the white race and the most prominent libertarian-ish politician in the country.
+Most articles on the subject first bring up Rand Paul—son of Ron, hater of drones and the NSA, would-be friend of Silicon Valley’s money, painfully awkward ambassador of the white race, and the most prominent libertarian-ish politician in the country.
 They then go on to mention that Paul’s antigovernment views and relatively liberal opinions on social issues make him a model for how Republicans can attract the young voters who have largely abandoned the party.
 (VICE itself took this tack last year.)
-The “libertarian moment” discussions will also invariably feature polls that show a majority of Americans favour legalieing weed and gay marriage, both issues that libertarians have been talking about for years.
-(Name something, and libertarians will be in favour of legalising it.)
+The “libertarian moment” discussions will also invariably feature polls that show a majority of Americans favor legalizing weed and gay marriage, both issues that libertarians have been talking about for years.
+(Name something, and libertarians will be in favor of legalizing it.)
 The final ingredient in the libertarian article recipe is the Tea Party’s influence in Congress.
 When the Kansas City Star wrote about this, the paper referred to senators Ted Cruz and Mike Lee and representative Tim Huelskamp (along with Paul, of course) as “libertarian Republicans” and noted their opposition to NSA wiretapping and Obamacare.
 If you’re keeping score at home, the equation generally works like this:

 Young People Hold Antigovernment Views +

 Rand Paul! +

 The Tea Party’s Influence (a.k.a.
 Stranglehold) on Congress +